 Vessels on our waterways used commercially are regulated by the United States Coast Guard (USCG) and require a licensed captain.
-The captain and crew of these vessels are required by Coast Guard to have drug testing.
-In fact, getting your Captains license requires you to get a drug test.
+The captain and crew of these vessels are required by Coast Guard to have /product/dot-urine-drug-test-for-uscg-with-cg-719p/.
+In fact, getting your Captain license requires you to get a drug test.
 This includes holders of licenses who carry no more than 6 paying passengers on a commercial vessel often called a “Six Pack” License.
 Testing is also required also upon renewal of the Captains license.

 Recreational or commercial vessel?

 If you use your recreational vessel for a passenger for hire situation, it is no longer a recreational vessel; it is a commercial vessel.
 An example would be taking out four guys fishing and charging them a fee for the charter trip.
 With a commercial vessel, you now become subject to significant Coast Guard regulation including drug and alcohol testing.

 For the Captains license initial drug test or subsequent periodic drug testing, it is important to utilize a professional provider that knows what is required.
 Once the testing is complete, the medical review officer (MRO) must sign off on a US Coast Guard Periodic Drug Testing form (CG-719P).
 You must then submit this form to the Coast Guard.
 National Drug Screening works with mariners all across the United States providing the drug testing and completed CG-719P forms.
 Testing can be ordered online.
 The only test allowed is the DOT 5 panel test – (SAMHSA 5 Panel, formerly NIDA 5): testing for Marijuana, Cocaine, Opiates, Phencyclidine (PCP) and Amphetamines.